costa rica coffee beans tarrazu - His Word Coffee

 • Volcanic Soil: Costa Rica's volcanic highlands provide mineral-rich soil that contributes to the clean, bright flavor profile Tarrazu coffees are known for.

-• Washed Processing Dominates: Most Costa Rican specialty coffee is washed (wet processed), which produces a clean, transparent cup that highlights the bean's natural characteristics without fermentation flavors.
+• Washed Processing Dominates: Most Costa Rican specialty coffee is washed (wet processed), which produces a clean, transparent cup that highlights the bean's natural character without fermentation flavors.

 • Flavor Profile: Expect bright citrus (orange, lemon), milk chocolate or honey sweetness, medium body, and a clean finish.
 Tarrazu is rarely polarizing.
-It's a coffee most people find immediately approachable.
+It is a coffee most people find approachable right away.

 • Best for Pour Over and Drip: The clean, bright character of Tarrazu coffees expresses most fully in pour over or quality drip brewing.
 It also makes excellent espresso.